DevHunts-Com/whatspie-api-docs/docs/authentication.md

 ## 🎯 Authentication Overview

-Whatspie API V2 uses a simple yet secure authentication method:
+Whatspie API uses a simple yet secure authentication method:

-1. **Get your API Token** from your Whatspie dashboard Profile section
+1. **Get your API Token** from your Whatspie dashboard -> Developers or this link [https://app.whatspie.com/profile?tab=developer](https://app.whatspie.com/profile?tab=developer)
 2. **Include the token** in the `Authorization` header for all requests
 3. **Start using the API** immediately with full access to all features